For years, it's been the place where thousands of young people and adults come to learn about the universe and worlds beyond our reach.

 Virtual Planetarium Visits

-You can request a group virtual visit to the Yahn Planetarium.
+You can request a virtual group visit to the Yahn Planetarium.
 Your visit could include current events in astronomy and space science, a view of the current night sky, and more.
 Please submit your virtual visit request online.

 Astronomy at Home